symfony/symfony-docs/configuration.rst

 and throughout the Symfony documentation, all configuration examples will be shown in these three formats.

+.. versionadded:: 5.1

+    Starting from Symfony 5.1, by default Symfony only loads the configuration files defined in YAML format.
+If you define configuration in XML and/or PHP formats, update the ``src/Kernel.php`` file to add support for the ``.xml`` and ``.php`` file extensions.

 There isn't any practical difference between formats.
 In fact, Symfony transforms and caches all of them into PHP before running the application, so there's not even any performance difference between them.